 Cooling options.
 If you have irritation after waxing or other hair removal methods, a cool compress can easily help.
 If you still have problems, look for an anti-inflammatory cream or lotion.

 Moisturize.
 Removing hair leaves the skin more vulnerable than before, and you lose moisture.
 To combat this, you need to moisturize; regularly and frequently.
+Simple Beauty's Age-Defying Retinol Moisturizer is a powerful combination of skin-smoothing retinol and hydrating botanicals.
 You can also double your efforts by drinking more fluids to combat any moisture loss.

 To put it simply